SSL Client Certificates

 The following alerts and functionality are available directly from the editor:

-• When a certificate expires, the row displays with a red background.
+• When the expiration date is approaching, the Valid Until column displays red text.
+When a certificate has expired, the row displays a red background.

 Tested URLs